 As part of my role leading Sense International's advocacy work, I am one of the co-chairs of the disability group within Bond, a network of UK-based non-governmental organisations (NGOs) working in international development.

 The Bond Disability and Development Group (DDG) brings together over 40 UK-based organisations with a mission to ensure that the rights of disabled people are included in all international development policies and interventions.
 Some of the other organisations I work closely with are: ADD, Sightsavers, Handicap International, CBM International, Results UK and Leonard Cheshire International.

 On 3 December 2013, to coincide with the United Nations International Day of Persons with Disabilities, Bond DDG held an event in the UK Parliament, which was a great opportunity for NGOs like Sense International to make sure that disability is truly on the Government's international development agenda.

 The event brought together MPs, Peers, members of the International Development Select Committee and the Parliamentary Under-Secretary of State for International Development, Lynne Featherstone.
-It was a chance to celebrate what Lynne has already managed to achieve, and to talk about how the UK Government Department for International Development (DFID) can put structures and processes in place to make a reality of their commitment to disability inclusion.
+It was a chance to celebrate what Lynne has already managed to achieve, and to talk about how the Foreign, Commonwealth & Development Office (FCDO) can put structures and processes in place to make a reality of their commitment to disability inclusion.